Blockade of Germany (1939–1945): Post-war

 Following the end of the war in Europe in early May 1945, large parts of Europe lay completely smashed.
 Acute food, housing and medical shortages continued for some time and around 10 million refugees housed in temporary encampments or on the roads.

-In the two emerging superpowers, Russia and America, post-war productivity rose remarkably by 1948, although the reasons were very different.
-In Russia, great stimulus was given to emerging industries as a result of frenzied war production, helped in part by advanced industrial plants it took from East Germany after the occupation.
+In the two emerging superpowers, Soviet Union and America, post-war productivity rose remarkably by 1948, although the reasons were very different.
+In Russia, great stimulus was given to emerging industries as a result of frenzied war production, helped in part by advanced industrial plants it took from the Soviet occupation zone of Germany after the war.
 America meanwhile, had been under severe depression in 1938, with vast industrial resources lying idle and 20% of the population unemployed.
 Rearmament, and later war brought these resources to life, which combined with rising investment and an intact infrastructure kept American industry buoyant, although considerable residual unemployment remained.
 Much the same situation existed in Canada, whose economy was closely tied to America, and who also suffered no fighting within its territory.
 The war changed the pattern of the international economy, leaving the US in a very strong bargaining position, having managed to free up international trade to its benefit as a consequence of Lend–Lease, and forcing the British to agree to currency convertibility.

 Britain's economy was badly hit by the abrupt ending of Lend-Lease a few days after the final defeat of Japan in August 1945.
 During the war Britain lost many of its lucrative export markets and now confronted an annual balance of payments deficit of £1.2billion.
 As in World War I, Britain emerged from the war militarily triumphant but economically poorer (rationing did not end until 1953), and economist John Maynard Keynes was sent to America to negotiate a low-interest emergency loan of £3.75 billion to tide Britain over; the final repayment of £45.5m (then about $83m) was made on 31 December 2006.

 In the former occupied countries, severe inflation – caused in part by the large amount of money hoarded during the war, particularly by collaborators – caused further spiralling food prices and a persisting black market.
 A factor aggravating inflation was low productivity, caused in part by a lack of coal.
 France assumed it would become entitled to large volumes of German coal from the Ruhr as war reparations, but the Americans, who kept France and other countries going with a number of short-term loans and Marshall Aid, began to realise – correctly – that Europe needed the powerhouse German economy to restart growth and prevent the spread of communism, and refused to agree to reparations, the very thing which led to German resentment after World War I and the rise of Hitler.